thu-uav/Multi-UAV-pursuit-evasion/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# 🔥 We have recently updated the project repository to fix some known bugs.
-You can pull the version under the ''master'' branch to get the update.
+## 🔥 We have recently updated the project repository to fix some known bugs.
+You can pull the version under the ``master`` branch to get the update.

 Jiayu Chen, Chao Yu, Guosheng Li, Wenhao Tang, Xinyi Yang, Botian Xu, Huazhong Yang, Yu Wang